pmacg/local-densely-connected-clusters/README.md

-# Local Graph Clustering for Finding Densely Connected Clusters
+# Local Algorithms for Finding Densely Connected Clusters
-This repository contains code to accompany the paper "Local Graph Clustering for Finding Densely Connected Clusters", to appear in ICML 2021.
+This repository contains code to accompany the paper "Local Algorithms for Finding Densely Connected Clusters", to appear in ICML 2021.

 The implementation extends the open source library available [here](https://github.com/kfoynt/LocalGraphClustering)